 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants were based on RP 2014 tables for males or females, as appropriate, with slight adjustments.
-Cost of living benefit increases for retirees are assumed to be 1% per year for all future years for the General Employees Plan.
+Mortality rates for active members, retirees, survivors, and disabilitants were based on RP 2014 tables for males or females, as appropriate, with slight adjustments to fit PERA's experience.
+Cost of living benefit increases for retirees are assumed to be 1% per year for the General Employees Plan through 2044 and then 2.5% thereafter.

-Actuarial assumptions used in the June 30, 2016, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2017, valuation were based on the results of actuarial experience studies.
 The most recent four-year experience study in the General Employees Plan was completed in 2015.

-The following changes in actuarial assumptions occurred in 2016:
+The following changes in actuarial assumptions occurred in 2017: